-Note: Press F5 to boot into safe mode with networking where using internet connection we can install the latest driver updates.
+Note: Press F5 to boot into safe mode with networking were using an internet connection we can install the latest driver updates.

 First of all, I suggest you disconnect all the external devices (printers, scanner, USB (universal serial bus) drives, etc…) Except for the mouse and the keyboard and then boot up.
 This will start windows normally if any external device/driver conflict causing this BSOD Error.

-Also, Make sure that your windows 10 is nor infected with virus or malware infection.
+Also, Make sure that your windows 10 is not infected with a virus or malware infection.
 We recommend Use Windows Defender or any other 3rd party trusted AntiVirus software to scan your Windows PC.

 Update Device Drivers

 Select any driver with a yellow icon.
-If you find any driver with the Yellow mark, means there is an issue with it.
+If you find any driver with a Yellow mark, means there is an issue with it.
 Right-click on it and select Properties.